 In middle school, my makeup stash would have made my current beauty-editor self cringe.
-I wasn’t allowed to touch my mother’s collection (though I did sneak her eyeliner and foundation a million and a half times, which was met with a screeching “Lindsey Denise!” heard round the house), so I opted for whatever I could buy on a 12-year-old’s budget.
-My purchases were mostly were sold on the end caps of CVS’s beauty section, only cost a handful of dollars, and left me enough to buy ice cream from the lunch room the next day (you know, priorities), but the quality often matched the price tag.
-I mean, there weren’t many middle schoolers walking around with Diorshow on their lashes, but whenever I look at old yearbook photos (and because I’m not a masochist, that’s rare), I do it with one eye open.
+I wasn’t allowed to touch my mother’s collection (though I did sneak her eyeliner and foundation a million and a half times, which was met with a screeching first name-middle name combo of “Lindsey Denise!” heard round the house), so I opted for whatever I could buy on a 12-year-old’s budget.
+My purchases were mostly sold on the end caps of CVS’s beauty section, only cost a handful of dollars, and left me enough to buy ice cream from the lunch room the next day (you know, priorities), but the quality often matched the price tag.
+I mean, there weren’t many middle schoolers walking around with Diorshow on their lashes, but whenever I look back at old yearbook photos (which is rare, because I’m not a masochist), I do it with one eye open.
 The glitter, the mismatched foundation… It’s all just too much.

 Recently, I discovered a site called Miss A that sells products for a mere $1 each.
 I immediately flashed back to my tween days, imagining each product would have low-grade pigment and last for a total of three minutes after application, but the site has been met with rave reviews from bloggers, so I figured I’d at least give the products a shot.
 I even went so far as to do an entire face of $1 products from Miss A and wear them for a full day.
 To my pleasant (and shocked) surprise, some of the products were quite good.
 Take a look at my final look below, which costs a total of—wait for it—$8!